pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 	* Teach TM 01 (Mega Punch) over Leer (Slot 1)

 **Super Nerd:**
-* Grimer: MP + HA (Tackle if out of HA)
+* Grimer: MP + HA (Tackle or WG if out of HA)
 * Voltorb: MP + (PS)
 * Koffing: MP + HA (MP if out of HA)

 ## Nugget Bridge

 - Use the Center
-- Pickup the Hidden rare candy [here](http://gunnermaniac.com/pokeworld?map=1#235/44)
+- Pick up the hidden Rare Candy [here](http://gunnermaniac.com/pokeworld?map=1#235/44)

 **Rival:**
 * Pidgeotto: HA x3 (If you get some bad rolls use MP to kill)
   - If you get hit by 2 sand attacks swap to Squirtle and let it die
 	- Try to put Pidgeotto in HA range before doing this: doing so avoids getting a chance to get sand-attack again after swapping back
 * Abra: HA
 * Rat: MP
 * Bulba: MP + HA (If you get growled or miss a bunch into leech seed healing, you want to kill with MP)